aaevan/asyncio_text_game/README.md

 # asyncio_text_game
-A (mostly failed) attempt to make a real-time rogue-adjacent game using asyncio.
+An attempt to make a real-time rogue-adjacent game using asyncio.

 Start game by running "python async_game.py" inside the cloned directory.